davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 ### Test Code Quality
 I consider this job to be the most fundamental in any CI pipeline, as it is the one responsible for actually running your [unit tests](https://docs.unity3d.com/Manual/testing-editortestsrunner.html).
-I also set up [SonarQube](https://www.sonarqube.org/) quality checks and code coverage.
+I also set up [SonarQube](https://www.sonarqube.org/) quality checks and do some release management.
 See [GameCI 2: Testing](gameci-2_testing.html).

 ### Build with Linux